Videndum (LON:VID) Trading Down 22.3% – Here’s Why

-A number of research firms recently commented on VID.
-Jefferies Financial Group reissued a “buy” rating and issued a GBX 425 ($5.37) price target on shares of Videndum in a report on Monday, December 16th.
-Shore Capital reaffirmed a “hold” rating on shares of Videndum in a report on Friday, December 13th.
+A number of equities analysts recently commented on VID shares.
+Shore Capital reiterated a “hold” rating on shares of Videndum in a research report on Friday, December 13th.
+Jefferies Financial Group reiterated a “buy” rating and issued a GBX 425 ($5.37) target price on shares of Videndum in a research report on Monday, December 16th.

 Videndum (formerly known as The Vitec Group plc) is a leading global provider of premium branded hardware products and software solutions to the growing content creation market.